-Enabling app users to capture photos after each scan allows administrators to add a visual history within a formal scan record that can include the date, time, location (optional) and other form data (aka ‘Questions).
-Photos can be captured with or without Internet connectivity during the scanning process.
+Enabling app users to capture photos after each scan allows admins to add a visual history within a formal scan record.
+For example, the record can include the date, time, location (optional), and other form data (aka ‘Questions).
+Also, you can capture photos with or without Internet connectivity during the scanning process.

-Important: A record does not have to be initiated with scanning barcodes or reading RFID/NFC tags.
-You can also simply enter an ID via text or voice or use the app’s Lookup option to quickly find the name or ID of the asset, person or object for which you want to create a record.
+- A record does not have to be initiated with scanning barcodes or reading RFID/NFC tags.
+You can also simply enter an ID via text or voice, or use the app’s Lookup option to quickly find the name or ID of the asset, person or object for which you want to create a record.

-Step 2: Create a Dropbox question type on codeREADr.com’s Questions page or when creating or editing a Service.
+Create a New Photo Collect question type on codeREADr.com’s Questions page.
+Also, you can do this when creating or editing a Service.

-Step 3: When you sign in to the codeREADr app and scan a barcode, you will be prompted to either take a photo (‘Camera’) or select an image stored on the device (‘Gallery’).
+When your app user signs into the codeREADr app and scans a barcode, they will be prompted to either take a photo (‘Camera’) or select an image stored on the device (‘Gallery’).

 For both online and offline Services, the app immediately attempts to create a share link within your codeREADr folder on Dropbox in the cloud.
 If successful creating the share link, the app will automatically upload the photo to Dropbox in the background.
 The app user can continue scanning once’s there’s a share link and doesn’t have to wait for the photo’s upload status bar to finish.

 With offline Service types, the app will immediately try to create the share link and upload the image.
-However, if there’s no connectivity, the app will store the photo locally, create a temporary ID and allow you to continue collecting photos.
-Once connectivity is available, you can tap the app’s ‘Upload Scans’ button on the ‘Tap to Scan’ screen and the app will create the share link and upload your locally stored photos.
+However, if there’s no connectivity, the app will store the photo locally and create a temporary ID.
+Therefore, you can continue to collect photos.
+Once connectivity is available, you can tap the app’s ‘Upload Scans’ button on the ‘Tap to Scan’ screen.
+Then, the app will create the share link and upload your locally stored photos.

 The share link URL includes the Service ID; the photo’s Question ID; the app User’s ID; and a Dropbox ID.
 The share link, not the photo itself, is saved as part of the codeREADr scan record for viewing or exporting or for posting to your server.
 You can view the image by clicking/tapping the image.
 If you are a developer, you can grab the image from Dropbox to put on your own servers.

-In History, the app user can search and view their scans, including uploaded photos.
+First, in History, the app user can search and view the scans, including uploaded photos.
 To edit or delete scan records or to replace photos, app users must be given that permission when you create or edit a Service (Advanced tab).
 They can only edit or delete scan records saved on the device; once scan records are uploaded, they cannot delete or edit them.

-In Settings, the app user can view and replace images uploaded to Dropbox in the cloud.
+Secondly, in Settings, the app user can view and replace images uploaded to Dropbox in the cloud.
 However, they can only do that for the Service(s) you’ve authorized.
-If more secure methods are required, please contact email@example.com.
+If you need more secure methods, please contact firstname.lastname@example.org.

-Alternatively, if you want the photo to automatically load after each scan, you can use our Webify feature to do that.
+Alternatively, if you want the photo to automatically load after each scan, you can use our Webify feature.
 You would put HTML in your response text (column 2 of a CSV import).